On the spectral properties of non-selfadjoint discrete Schr\"odinger operators: Model and Main results

 \subsection{Resonances}

-In this section, we show how to control the distribution of resonances, hence the eigenvalues of $\la$ around the thresholds $\{0,4\}$.
+In this section, we show how to control the distribution of resonances, in particular the eigenvalues of $\la$ around the thresholds $\{0,4\}$.
 We perform this analysis by means of the characteristic values method.
-First, we formulate a new assumption and recall some basic facts about resonances.
+First, we formulate a new assumption and recall some basic facts on resonances.